-Introduced in 1921, this candy bar made of peanuts, caramel and chocolate-flavored nougat was an instant hit for trick-or-treaters.
-Other popular Halloween candies of the roaring ‘20s include Reese’s Peanut Butter Cups, Oh Henry! bars and Bit-O-Honey.
+Introduced in 1921, Baby Ruths were a huge hit in the roaring ‘20s.
+This candy bar made of peanuts, caramel and chocolate-flavored nougat eventually became the top-selling 5-cent confection of the decade.
+Other popular Halloween candies in the ‘20s include Reese’s Peanut Butter Cups, Oh Henry! bars and Bit-O-Honey.

 When it was first introduced in 1932, the 3 Musketeers bar consisted of three smaller whipped nougat chocolate-coated candies flavored with chocolate, vanilla and strawberry (hence the name).
-Other new and popular candies from the 1930s include the still-popular Snickers, candy buttons and Boston Baked Beans.
+Wartime rations made parent company Mars ditch the other two flavors, leaving just the whipped chocolate filling trick-or-treaters get today.
+Other new and popular candies from the 1930s include Snickers, candy buttons and Boston Baked Beans.

 Fittingly titled, Atomic Fireballs are cinnamon-flavored orbs.
-They were created in 1954 and quickly became a favorite for adventurous children.
-In a general sense, 1950s candies were a little bit more subdued, with Necco Wafers, Satellite Wafers and black licorice-flavored treats winning over children.
+These spicy-sweet jawbreakers were created in 1954 and quickly became a favorite for adventurous children.
+Atomic Fireballs weren’t the only spicy cinnamon confection introduced in the ‘50s.
+Hot Tamales also came onto the market at the start of the decade.
+Generally speaking, 1950s candies were a little bit more subdued, with Necco Wafers, Satellite Wafers and black licorice-flavored treats winning over children.

-Sugar was back in the 1960s, led by the new sugary and tart (and appropriately named) candy, SweeTARTS, which featured fruity flavors such as cherry, lime, lemon, orange and grape.
+Sugar was back in full force in the 1960s, led by the new sugary, tart and appropriately named candy, SweeTarts.
+These circular confections featured fruity flavors like cherry, lime, lemon, orange and grape.
+That wasn’t the end of the fruit-flavored fun.
 Banana flavor was also huge with Necco’s Banana Splits and banana Slap Stix.
-Sugary, fruity candies such as Mike & Ike, Pixy Stix and Starburst were also hugely popular.
+Mike & Ike, Pixy Stix and Starburst were also popular.

-The ‘80s and ‘90s trends continued well in to the 2000s, with the popularity of cookies and cream chocolate bars, Sour Patch Kids and of course the Nerds Rope.
-First introduced in the mid-‘90s, this gummy string candy with Nerds attached to it was a much-coveted big candy item.
+The ‘80s and ‘90s trends continued well into the 2000s, with the popularity of cookies-and-cream chocolate bars, Sour Patch Kids and the Nerds Rope all soaring.
+First introduced in the mid-‘90s, this gummy string candy with Nerds attached to it was a much-desired big candy item.

 What’s old is new again in the 2010s.
-Despite a movement towards healthier Halloween treats and new confections such as candy corn-flavored Hershey’s bars and innovative twists on M&M’s, classic candies are the most commonly found in trick-or-treat bags.
-The most popular candy of 2018 is Skittles, while other commonly found candies include M&M’s, Snickers and the ubiquitous Reese’s.
-Yes, whether it’s white, dark or milk chocolate, in a classic cup or shaped like a bat, it’s a guarantee this chocolate and peanut butter treat will show up in plenty of trick-or-treaters’ hauls.
-Some things never change.
-But you know what does change?
-The most popular Halloween costumes of every decade.
+Despite a movement towards healthier Halloween treats and new confections such as candy corn-flavored Hershey’s bars and new flavors of M&M’s, classic candies are what’s most commonly found in trick-or-treat bags.
+The most popular candy of 2018 was Skittles, while other commonly found candies include M&M’s, Snickers and the ubiquitous Reese’s.
+And while you can still find plenty of classic candies and new treats in your bag, there are plenty of vintage candies you probably didn’t realize still exist.